ddhruvkr/Online_Abuse_Detection/README.md

 Code for the paper "Online abuse detection: the value of preprocessing and neural attention models", in NAACL workshop on Computational Approaches to Subjectivity, Sentiment & Social Media Analysis (WASSA), Jun 2019

 UPDATE:

-Results when using Glove+Elmo embeddings with the BiRNN model.
-Just glove performed worse than this.
-Did not tune the embeddings.
+Results when using Glove+Elmo embeddings with the baseline BiRNN model.
+As expected these improve the performance than when using just Glove Embeddings (which are reported in the paper).
+Using only Elmo embeddings performed worse.
+Embeddings were not tuned.
 All other parameters were kept as same.
+Thus, suggest using these embeddings for the future.

 Dataset | Embedding | Minority P | Minority R | Minority F1 | Overall F1
 --- | --- | --- | --- |--- |---